 Test and record the pH and water temperature of the old aquarium.
 After 24 hours of settling, test the pH and temperature in the new aquarium; compare your findings.
-Do not proceed with the transfer if there is a difference of more than two-tenths of a point of pH level or more than a two-degree difference in water temperature between the two aquariums.
+Do not proceed with the transfer if there is a difference of more than two-tenths of a point of pH level or more than a slight difference in water temperature between the two aquariums.

 Moving the Gravel and Filtration